cs1302uga/cs1302-tutorials/visibility/visibility.md

 ## Why Visibilities?

 Visibilities exist so that you can control what code is visibile to other code.
-It may be desirable to only mak certain things in a class visible to the class itself, while it's perfectly okay to make other things visible to everything else.
+It may be desirable to only make certain things in a class visible to the class itself, while it's perfectly okay to make other things visible to everything else.
 In particular, the two scenarios describe private and public visibility, respectively.
-However, Java has two additional visibilities to accomodate some of the scenarios that in-between.
+However, Java has two additional visibilities to accomodate some of the scenarios that fall in-between.

 ## Interpretation